JeremiahKaren/35percent.github.io/auctions.md

 *Existing Aylesbury Medical Centre and Library*

 Meanwhile, in order to make up the shortfall in funding the construction of the replacement libraries, health and leisure centre, the Council has been making drastic cuts to social services and frantically selling off premises used by them.
 The Council has [cut](http://moderngov.southwark.gov.uk/documents/s59115/Policy%20and%20Resources%20Strategy%20201617%20to%20201819.pdf) a staggering £39m from the current year's budget for education and adult services alone.
-Here is a map of some social services buildings that have previously been sold off or closed by the Council's current administration:
+Here is a map of some social services buildings that have previously been sold off or closed by the Council's current (Labour) administration:

 <center>
 <iframe src="http://35percent.org/soldbysouthwark.html" width="800" height="600"></iframe>